-The Andes Mountains of Southern Ecuador are a highly complex system of mountain-ridges and valleys, providing a great variety of habitats within a small geographic area.
+The Andes Mountains of Northern Ecuador are a highly complex system of mountain-ridges and valleys, providing a great variety of habitats within a small geographic area.
 For decades, birders have recognized the region’s rich biodiversity.

-This fun tour, timed for the Christmas holiday, is a fantastic opportunity to immerse in this fasincating landscape and soak in the atmosphere of beautiful, relaxing lodges.
+This fun tour, timed for the Christmas holiday, is a fantastic opportunity to immerse in this fascinating landscape and soak in the atmosphere of beautiful, relaxing lodges.
 Treat yourself to delicious meals, incredible birding, and good camaraderie on our inaugural Christmas in Ecuador tour.

 “Andrea was an excellent guide and did a very good job finding the birds ...
 I enjoyed the trip and really like Ecuador and would travel there again – still lots of birds to see.” — Kim Withers, 2023 Traveler